+Table 4.2: Differences of Break and Continue.

 Go to statements

 The goto statement in C is a control flow statement that allows you to jump to a labeled statement within the same function.
 While it provides a way to transfer control unconditionally to another part of the code, its use is generally discouraged because it can make the code harder to read and maintain.